Research Microbiologist — Division of Microbiology

 - NIH-FDA Joint Agency Microbiome Group

-She is an expert reviewer for several journals and served as grant reviewer for FDA, U.S. Department of Agriculture, the National Institute of Environmental Health Sciences and several other international grant organizations.
-Dr. Khare has organized several workshops and conferences and supervised several undergraduate, graduate, and postdoctoral scientists.
-She served as an FDA Commissioner Fellow preceptor in 2013.
-She has been invited to share her research findings at other FDA Centers, several national and international conferences, as well as medical institutes and universities within the United States and abroad.
+She is an expert reviewer for several journals and served as grant reviewer for the Biomedical Advanced Research and Development Authority FDA, U.S. Department of Agriculture, the NIEHS, and several other international grant organizations.
+Dr. Khare has organized multiple workshops and conferences and has supervised several undergraduate, graduate, and postdoctoral scientists.
+She served as an FDA commissioner fellow preceptor in 2013 and an interagency FDA mentor in 2019.
+She has been invited to share her research findings at other FDA centers, national and international conferences, as well as medical institutes and universities within the United States and abroad.
 These interactions have led to active collaborations with scientists from other federal agencies (NIEHS) and FDA Product Centers (Center for Veterinary Medicine, Center for Food Safety and Applied Nutrition, and Center for Drug Evaluation and Research) and FDA’s Office of Regulatory Affairs.
-She has also collaborated with scientists from academia including University of Connecticut, University of Arkansas for Medical Sciences, University of Arkansas at Little Rock, and Texas A&M University.
+She has also collaborated with scientists from academia including Harvard University, University of Connecticut, University of Arkansas for Medical Sciences, University of Arkansas at Little Rock, and Texas A&M University.

 Professional Societies/National and International Groups

 Poster Presentation Judge